microprofile/microprofile-wg/.github/ISSUE_TEMPLATE/spec_issue.md

 <p>

 - [ ] [Release Review](https://www.eclipse.org/projects/handbook/#release-review)
-  - [x] Follow [governance process](https://projects.eclipse.org/projects/technology.microprofile/governance) and create/update release record
+  - [ ] Follow [governance process](https://projects.eclipse.org/projects/technology.microprofile/governance) and create/update release record
     - [Component Release Record](add link to the release record)
   - [ ] [Email to PMC](mailto:technology-pmc@eclipse.org)
   - [ ] Start release review by [emailing EMO](mailto:EMO@eclipse-foundation.org) (Track the bug issue created by EMO after the email)
-  - [ ] A member of Steering/Spec Committee intiating the ballot by sending an email to [microprofile-wg] (mailto:microprofile-wg@eclipse.org)
+  - [ ] A member of Steering/Spec Committee initiates the ballot by sending an email to [microprofile-wg] (mailto:microprofile-wg@eclipse.org)
   - [ ] Summary that a Compatible Implementation is complete, passes the TCK, and that the TCK includes sufficient coverage of the specification.
      - [ ]Log [an issue](add link) of Compatible Certification Request in the corresponding spec repo (e.g. MicroProfile Config)